wanze/TemplateEngineFactory/README.md

 * More information is available in the official [Documentation](DOCUMENTATION.md).

 > Version `2.x` of this module differs from the `1.x` version in many ways.
-Modules providing template engines must now be installed with composer only.
+Modules providing template engines must now be installed with Composer only.
 Twig is currently the only template engine implemented for the `2.x` major version.
 Please take a look at the [upgrade guide](), as the new version introduces backwards compatibility breaks.

 ## Requirements